 feature – I hate Thirsty Merc too (but I love the shit out of Yeezy and Bieber, so you lost me there).

-Unfortunately that wasn't the reason the gang at Lifelounge was directed to the site (which, for those who don't know, is like a pop culture / gig guide / entertainment sort of hub) – it was for a much more stinky reason.
-A reason that turned my slantface into a sadface.
+Unfortunately that wasn't the reason the gang at Lifelounge was directed to the site (which, for those who don't know, is like a pop culture / gig guide / entertainment sort of hub) – it was for a much more upsetting reason.

 I'll start from the beginning: In the first week of May, Lifelounge launched the creative (which was shot and conceived back in April) for our new product Everguide